Fallenbagel/jellyseerr/README.md

 #### Pre-requisite (Important)

-_*On Jellyfin/Emby, ensure the `settings > Home > Automatically group content from the following folders into views such as 'Movies', 'Music' and 'TV'` is turned off*_
+_*On Jellyfin/Emby, ensure the `Settings > Home > Automatically group content from the following folders into views such as 'Movies', 'Music' and 'TV'` is turned off*_

 ### Launching Jellyseerr using Docker (Recommended)

-Check out our dockerhub for instructions on how to install and run Jellyseerr: https://hub.docker.com/r/fallenbagel/jellyseerr
+Check out our docker hub for instructions on how to install and run Jellyseerr: https://hub.docker.com/r/fallenbagel/jellyseerr

 ### Building from source (ADVANCED):